idaholab/WiiBin/README.md

 ## Note

-WiiBin was developed and tested on a Linux system using Python 3.7.7, yet should be platform agnostic and should also work with MacOS and Windows machines.
-This has not been thoroughly tested.
+WiiBin was developed and tested on a Linux based system using Python 3.7.7, yet should be platform agnostic and should also work with MacOS and Windows machines, though this has not been thoroughly tested.

 ## Installation